Near-Real-Time InSAR Phase Estimation for Large-Scale Surface Displacement Monitoring: Near-real-time InSAR time-series estimation

 where $N_{\text{ifg}} = \frac{M(M-1)}{2}$ is the total number of interferograms, and $\phi_{i,k}$ and $\hat{\phi}_{i,k}$ represent the phase differences between the $i$th and $k$th images for the original multi-looked interferogram phase and phase linking solution, respectively.
 This metric, also known as ``goodness of fit'' $\gamma_{\text{PTA}}$ \cite{Ferretti2011NewAlgorithmProcessing} or ``a posteriori coherence'' $\gamma_{\text{apt}}$ \cite{Ansari2018EfficientPhaseEstimation}, quantifies how well the estimated phases match the original observations.

 While $\gamma_t$ is effective for batch processing, it has limitations when applied to smaller mini-stacks.
 For $M=2$ images, it always yields $\gamma_t = 1$, and for $M < 20$, its limited dynamic range makes it difficult to distinguish between high- and low-quality pixels.
+For more on the effect of mini-stack size on $\gamma_t$, see Section \ref{sec:discussion-ministack-size}.

 To address these limitations, we introduce a complementary metric based on the cosine similarity measure \cite{Wang2022AccuratePersistentScatterer}.
 For two vectors $\mathbf{x}$ and $\mathbf{y}$ of length $K$, the real-valued cosine similarity is: